Redocly/redocly-cli/docs/resources/custom-rules.md

 Additionally, the context object has the following methods:

 - `report(descriptor)` - reports a problem in the definition (see the dedicated section).
 - `resolve(node)` - synchronously dereferences $ref node to its value.
 Works only with $refs from the original document.
+If you need to resolve a reference from another source, you can use the optional second parameter: `resolve(node, from: string)`.

 ## Location Object